-Thanksgiving will be here before you know it!
 Haven’t started planning yet?
 Fear not!
 There’s plenty of time to get organized for your big feast.
-Here’s our helpful shopping and prep check list for making sure you’re on track for enjoying the best Thanksgiving ever!
+Here’s our helpful shopping and prep check list for making sure you’re on track for enjoying the best holiday ever!

 Things to do this weekend